 What’s my Recommended Sleeping Bag Liner?

 We believe that all of the sleeping bag liners we’ve provided in the above list are exceptional choices for different travelers.
 But if you’re curious, my lightweight microfiber blend sleep sheet was purchased in the Lake District in England.
 It is most similar to this travel sheet.

 What type of sleeping bag liner or travel sheets do you like to use?
 Share it in the comments below!

 For more camping and hiking tips, please read:

 - What to Bring on a Camping Trip?

 - Summer Camping Essentials Checklist

-Hope you enjoyed this post on travel sheets.
-Please share it with your friends on Facebook, Twitter, or Pinterest.
+I hope you enjoyed this post on travel sheets.
+Please share it with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!